projectmesa/mesa/examples/el_farol/el_farol/Readme.md

 # El Farol

 An implementation of El Farol restaurant model.
-Agents (simulated restaurant customers) try to make decision based on their memory and reward from previous trials.
+Agents (simulated restaurant customers) try to decide whether to go to the restaurant or not based on their memory and reward from previous trials.
-It also demonstrates how to deploy a cognitive model with the mesa environment.
-A cognitive modeling was used from PyIBL package to replicate research paper [1]
+It also demonstrates how to deploy a cognitive model under the mesa environment.
+A cognitive modeling was used from the PyIBL package to replicate the research paper [1]

 ## How to Run